 Add all the ingredients into food processor and blend until you get a smooth paste with just enough water.
 I use one of my smoothie cups in Ninja high speed blender for blending.
 Heat half a cup of coconut oil on low flame and cook the seasoning base until aromatic and raw taste of the garlic disappears.
-Let the seasoning base cool down completely. pack them into cute jars.
+Let the seasoning base cool down completely. pack them in an ice cube tray or in jars .

 Butter fried Pork Chops